 Once you've identified possible study sections/scientific review groups that fit your application well, look at the rosters for the review group.
 While you can learn something about the make up of the scientific review group, it is never appropriate to contact reviewers about the review.

-Reviewers are looking for:
+Reviewers look for:

 - Exciting ideas